Hugofslopes/libft/ReadMe.md

 <p align="center">
     <img src="https://github.com/user-attachments/assets/5a1c9010-85aa-4d4a-9447-843597f2adbf"/>
 </p>
-If it is an uppercase character, it returns its decimal value in lowercase.
+If <b>c</b> is an uppercase character, it returns its decimal value in lowercase.
 </details>

 <details>